-Tune in to Skirball Tapes – NYU Skirball’s new interview series with luminaries and game-changers, artists, curators, organizers, and creative world-makers, hosted by Catharine Stimpson.
+Tune in to Skirball Tapes – NYU Skirball’s interview series, with luminaries and game-changers, artists and organizers, writers and climate change scientists, hosted by the notable Catharine R. Stimpson.

 A NOTE FROM CATHARINE STIMPSON